ChaoranHu/coga/README.md

 [2] Mathai, A.M.: Storage capacity of a dam with gamma type inputs.
 Ann.
 Inst.
 Statist.Math.
 34, 591-597 (1982).

 [3] Barnabani, M. (2017).
 An approxmation to the convolution of gamma distributions.
 Communications in Statistics - Simulation and Computation 46(1), 331-343.

+[4] Hu, C., Pozdnyakov, V., and Yan, J. (2018+) Density and Distribution Evaluation for Convolution of Independent Gamma Variables. <arXiv:1806.04059>